Anon-Planet/thgtoa/docs/guide/index.md

 - **Do not ever store such containers on cloud storage platforms that have backups and where you have no direct control over permanent deletion.
 They might keep "old versions" of your files which can then also be used by forensics to prove the existence of hidden data.**

 - If you are mounting the hidden volume from your Host OS (**not recommended**), you should erase all traces of this hidden volume everywhere after use.
 There could be traces in various places (system logs, file systems journaling, recent documents in your applications, indexing, registry entries...).
-Refer to the [Some additional measures against forensics][Some additional measures against forensics:] section of this guide to remove such artifacts.
+Refer to the [Some additional measures against forensics](#some-additional-measures-against-forensics) section of this guide to remove such artifacts.
 Especially on Windows.
 Instead, you should mount them on your Guest VMs.
 With Virtualbox for instance, you could take a snapshot of the VM before opening/working the hidden volume and then restore the snapshot before opening/working on it after use.
 This should erase the traces of its presence and mitigate the issue.
 Your Host OS might keep logs of the USB key being inserted but not of the hidden volume usage.
 Therefore, we do not recommend using these from your host OS.

 - Do not store these on external SSD drives if you are not sure you can use Trim on them (see the [Understanding HDD vs SSD][Understanding HDD vs SSD:] section).